DFHack/dfhack/docs/Quickstart.rst

 Enableable tools that affect a fort save their state with the fort and will remember that they are enabled the next time you load your save.

-Other tools add information to the screen or provide new integrated functionality via the DFHack `overlay` framework.
+And still other tools add information to the screen or provide new integrated functionality via the DFHack `overlay` framework.
 For example, the `unsuspend` tool, in addition to its basic function of unsuspending all building construction jobs, can also overlay a marker on suspended buildings to indicate that they are suspended (and will use different markers to tell you whether this is a problem).
 These overlays can be configured with the `gui/overlay` tool.

 How can I figure out which commands to run?
 -------------------------------------------